Recovering Data After NAS QNAP Turbo Station TS-251 / TS-251+ RAID Controller Failure: Causes and Consequences

 It is important to note that before attempting any data recovery or repair operations, it is recommended to consult with QNAP support or a professional data recovery service to ensure the best possible outcome and to avoid further data loss.

-Although NAS Turbo Station TS-251 / TS-251+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-251 / TS-251+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view